 4. A Mexico family vacation in San Miguel de Allende:

-Today, it’s hard to imagine that the picture-perfect city of San Miguel de Allende was once almost on the verge of ruin.
-However, in the years following Mexico’s independence, this colonial city was gradually abandoned leaving behind only ornate churches and empty mansions.
-Until, that is, the 1930s when foreign artists, lured by the blue skies, beautiful architecture and cheap cost of living, began to move in.
-These days, San Miguel continues to attract foreigners, particularly Americans, and the town is home to a large expatriate community.
+Today, it’s hard to imagine that the picture-perfect city of San Miguel de Allende was once on the verge of ruin.
+However, in the years following Mexico’s independence, this colonial city was gradually abandoned.
+Left behind, only ornate churches and empty mansions.
+But in the 1930s, foreign artists–lured by the blue skies, beautiful architecture and cheap cost of living–began to move in.
+San Miguel continues to attract foreigners, particularly Americans, and the town is home to a large expatriate community.

-This really is a fairy tale city dominated by the fantastical pink church, Parroquía de San Miguel Arcangel.
+This fairy tale city is dominated by the fantastical pink church, Parroquía de San Miguel Arcangel.
 Ochre and rose-colored colonial homes line narrow cobbled streets and on almost every corner you’ll discover a café or restaurant, gallery or boutique.
 The pace of life is pleasantly slow, interrupted only by church bells chiming.
-Just be prepared for some hilly streets! -KG –> Click here to read our recommendations for a Mexico family vacation in San Miguel de Allende.
+Just be prepared for some hilly streets! -KG –> Click here to read our 411 recommendations for a Mexico family vacation in San Miguel de Allende.

 5. A Mexico family vacation in Oaxaca: